-• Our audit committee's charter outlines the committee's purpose and responsibilities which are similar in scope to those required of US companies.
+- Our audit committee currently consists of three members, all of whom meets the independence requirements of both the NYSE rules and Rule 10A-3 under the Exchange Act. - Our audit committee has a charter outlining the committee's purpose and responsibilities, which are similar in scope to those required of US companies.